 3. Women’s Ministry Team Bible Study Coordinator

-Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision making process – though not necessarily intentionally.
+Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision-making process – though not necessarily intentional.
 A facilitator may wish to have input.

 Cons – There is a time commitment and multiple meetings will be necessary.
-Majority tends to rule, which may not always be a good thing.
+The majority tends to rule, which may not always be a good thing.